JamesWebbTelescope/uge-3/README.md

 When you run it, the database.py - file will give you a local web address in the VS Code terminal.
 Copy it into your preferred browser and go to it.
-When you get there, you will see the message "Hello world"
+When you get there, you will see the message "Hello world" Once there, you can add /get/ to the web address to test the GET request handling.
+In the Postman app, you can send POST and DELETE commands to test their handling.

 <h1>Step-by-step bullets</h1>

 <h1>code blocks for commands</h1>
+Sending GET commands ´´´/get´´´
+Sending GET commands with criteria and values ´´´/get?criteria=string&values=value´´´

 <h1>Help</h1>
 To send POST and DELETE requests to the webpage, you need the Postman app for sending them: https://www.postman.com/downloads/

 <h1>Any advise for common problems or issues.</h1>
+I am using ID as primary keys for the database.
+So right now, the parser.py - file doesn't actually work, since it tries to add data points with ID's that already exist.

 <h1>command to run if program contains helper info</h1>